Monday, December 23, 2024

 And this situation is not unique.
 It manifested itself especially clearly in February, when Ukrainian troops were forced to retreat from Avdiivka under pressure from the Russians.
 According to the fighters themselves, there were no prepared lines outside the city.
 In particular, this allowed the enemy to rapidly advance to the west by almost 10 km.

 The soldiers themselves, military experts, analysts and even politicians are now talking about the inadequacy, unpreparedness, and sometimes poor quality of Ukrainian defense lines.
-The parliamentary opposition is demanding a report from the prime minister on the “failed fortification program” and an investigation into it.
+The parliamentary opposition is demanding a report from the prime minister on the "failed fortification programme" and an investigation into it.

 Head of Government Denis Shmygal, in turn, announced the allocation of a record 20 billion hryvnia from the beginning of the year to create defensive lines and intensify this work.